marc-jones/phd_thesis/content/01_introduction/05_challenges.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/network_duplication.pdf}
-\caption{\textbf{Whole genome multiplications lead to a vast increase in the number of regulatory interactions.}}{\textbf{a} Regulatory links (arrows) between transcription factors (A\textsubscript{x}) and their targets (B\textsubscript{y}) increase in a quadratic manner following
+\caption{{Whole genome multiplications lead to a vast increase in the number of regulatory interactions.}}{\textbf{a} Regulatory links (arrows) between transcription factors (A\textsubscript{x}) and their targets (B\textsubscript{y}) increase in a quadratic manner following